Securiityfirst/IAM-Security-Hands-On/Security-Token-Services/Security-Token-Services.md

-- AWS STS capabilities (AssumeRole, GetSessionToken, etc.)
+- AWS STS capabilities (AssumeRole, GetSessionToken, Federated Access)

 AWS STS (AWS Security Token Service) is a web service that enables you to request temporary, limited-privilege credentials for AWS Identity and Access Management (IAM) users or for users that you authenticate (federated users).